 Hiking and Biking in your Winter Park Tour

 For the outdoorsy person seeking the thrill of adventure, hiking and biking are two popular sports around here.
-Winter Park is known as the biking capital thanks to the vast network of connecting trails which would take bikers to all remote destinations up the mountain.
-Rogers Pass and Tipperary Trail are two of the best known and widely frequented biking trails.
+Winter Park is known as the biking capital thanks to the vast network of connecting trails that would take bikers to all remote destinations up the mountain.
+Rogers Pass and Tipperary Trail are two of the best-known and widely frequented biking trails.
 The first one is only 5 miles long but is quite difficult with an elevation of 1076 feet.
 Triperary Trail on the other hand is 26 miles long and is considered hard—which of course won’t stop adventure seekers from trying it out.
 For more information about Winter Park wildlife, call us today and find out about our vacation rentals.